Want to trim your beauty budget, but not sure where to start? We’ve got you covered!

 Only buy things you truly want and use!

 Sounds simple, right?
 Let’s dive into what this might look like in your beauty routines.

 Almost every girl I know wants to declutter her makeup down to only what she likes.
-Start by going through your makeup bag and sorting out your items into three piles: your daily use products, special occasion products, and products you don’t like or never opened.
+Start by going through your makeup bag and sorting out your items into three piles: your daily use products, your special occasion products, and the products you don’t like or never open.
 If there are any repeat items, expired items, or things that smell funny, throw them out instantly.
 This should leave you with only the makeup you use and enjoy!

 How do you keep this collection minimal?
 First, consider carefully what you actually buy in the store.
 If you’re an eyeshadow or lipstick lover, like me, think about buying shades in singles instead of palettes.
 This way, you can save money and know you’ll use the product!
 You should also try samples before buying a product, to make sure you’ll like it first.

 You’ll be off to a great start if you know what you do and don’t need for your hair.
-For instance, I don’t buy dry shampoos or volumizing foams for my curly hair, simply because I don’t need it.
+For instance, I don’t buy dry shampoos or volumizing foams for my curly hair, simply because I don’t need them.
 Girls with straight strands can often stop buying heavy conditioners and gels.
 Understanding your hair needs will streamline your hair budget.

 Name-brand boutiques that charge upwards of $100 often do great work, but a local stylist with her own small business might do comparable work and only charge $30.

 Also, take advantage of free trims or bang touch-ups salons often offer.
 Finally, don’t make the mistake of getting a cut every month.
 Your hair, unless it’s really damaged or in a high-maintenance style, only needs a trim a couple of times a year.